-A full breakdown of dynamic lighting experiments in Unreal Engine.
-Sharing a complete walkthrough, with recommendations for those looking to get into lighting.
-(Download to the project/survey included)
+A full breakdown of a dynamic lighting experiments in Unreal Engine.
+Sharing a complete walk-through, with recommendations for those looking to get into lighting.
+(Download to the project included)

 Included in this download:

 Basic_Setup level: Final level with default settings, ready for you to play with.

 Basic_Blockout: The blockout of the level, ready for you to play with.